 A tool object describes the analysis tool or converter that was run.
 The tool object in run.tool (§3.14.6) describes an analysis tool; the tool object in run.conversion.tool (§3.21.2) describes a converter.

 A tool consists of one or more “tool components,” each of which consists of one or more files.
 We refer to the component that contains the tool’s primary executable file as the “driver.”
 It controls the tool’s execution and typically defines a set of analysis rules.
 We refer to all other tool components as “extensions.”
+Extensions can include:

-Extensions can include libraries of additional rules, which we refer to as “plugins,” as well as files that affect the behavior of the tool, which we refer to as “configuration files.”
+Libraries of additional rules, which we refer to as “plugins.”

+Files that affect the behavior of the tool, which we refer to as “configuration files.”

+Result categorization systems, which we refer to as “taxonomies.”
+(An example is the Common Weakness Enumeration [CWE].)

 Each tool component is represented by a toolComponent object (§3.18).